Actress Saves Lincoln

 Susan Bercu, pencil

-Highlights events of the alleged rescue of Mary Lincoln by actress Sarah Bernhardt.
-The cardboard set is painted with acrylic.
+The alleged rescue of Mary Lincoln by actress Sarah Bernhardt is shown in this cardboard exhibit painted with acrylic.

 Top, left to right